Keyfactor/ejbca-ce/modules/README.txt

 The EJBCA build system
 ----------------------
-This directory contains/will contain all the different modules that is required to build EJBCA and the external OCSP responder.
+This directory contains/will contain all the different modules that is required to build EJBCA and the stand alone VA.
 All modules will not always be built, depending on the configuration.

 You should be able to build and to run any modules JUnit tests any module separately.
 Dependencies should be built automatically.